-- Enable/Disable Enables/disables the Delta T temperature functionality. - Delta T Temp Max The temperature difference between the unit's inlet and outlet at which the boiler/heater will run at the minimum firing rate. - Delta T Temp Min The temperature difference between the unit's inlet and outlet at which the boiler/heater will begin to de-rate to prevent a Delta T shut down condition.
+- Enable/Disable Enables/disables the Delta T temperature functionality. - Delta T Temp Min The temperature difference between the unit's inlet and outlet at which the boiler will begin to derate to prevent a Delta T auto-reset condition.

 8.D.8.b Flue Limitation Parameters